TchilDill/openpile/docs/source/gettingstarted.rst

 #.
 Download and install the latest version of Anaconda from https://www.anaconda.com/products/individual.
 #.
 Open the Anaconda Navigator application and select the "Environments" tab.
 #.
-Click the "Create" button to create a new environment and enter a name for it (e.g. python37).
+Click the "Create" button to create a new environment and enter a name for it (e.g. python38).
 #.
-Select the desired Python version from the dropdown menu (e.g. Python 3.7) and click the "Create" button.
+Select the desired Python version from the dropdown menu (e.g. Python 3.8) and click the "Create" button.
-#.
-Repeat the previous steps to create environments for the other Python versions you want to install (e.g.
-   python38, python39, python310).
 #.
 To switch to a specific environment, select it from the list and click the "Activate" button.
 #.
 To install a package in the environment using pip, open a terminal window by clicking the
    "Open Terminal" button in the "Environments" tab.